 This requirement only applies to employees.
 An employee is anyone who exercises an occupation within the meaning of § 2 (2) German Residence Act.

 Special regulations apply here for certain groups of persons.
-If you are wondering whether you belong to one of these groups of persons, please feel free to contact us.
-We will support you in all matters concerning the German immigration law, German permanent residence permits and the right of residence in Germany.
+If you are wondering whether you belong to one of these groups of persons, please do not hesitate to contact us.
+We will support you in all matters concerning German immigration law, German permanent residence permits and the right of residence in Germany.

 Permanent Permission to Practise a Profession

 Special permits are required for certain professions.
-A foreigner who wishes to exercise this profession as a self-employed or employed person must have the required permit.
+A foreigner who wishes to exercise this profession as a self-employed or employed person must have the necessary permit.
 Such professions are, for example:

 - Health professions: medical practitioners, psychotherapists, pharmacists,